Steady — Worry Is In Range

 Frequently Asked Questions

-What does a minimal anxiety score mean on a screener?
+What does a minimal anxiety score mean on a check-in?

 Is a low score a guarantee I will not develop anxiety later?

-No. Screeners capture the last two weeks, not your future.
+No. This check-in captures the last two weeks, not your future.
 Life events, chronic illness, bereavement, or sustained work pressure can shift anyone upward.
-The NCS-R epidemiological survey (Kessler et al., 2005) estimated a lifetime prevalence of roughly 31% for any anxiety disorder in US adults.
-Re-screen if something big changes.
+Large surveys suggest a meaningful share of adults experience a notable anxiety episode at some point.
+Retake it if something big changes.

 Should I do anything with this result?